Jewel Thief (1967 film): Casting

 For the lead female role, Saira Banu was approached by Dev Anand.
 Banu, who had earlier worked with Anand in Pyar Mohabbat (1966) declined the role due to her marriage to actor Dilip Kumar.
 Banu had also turned down the role of Rosie in the 1965 film Guide, which was produced by Anand.
 Soon, actress Vyjayanthimala was signed for the role; she had worked with Anand before in Amar Deep a decade earlier.
 Vyjayanthimala was also considered by Anand for the lead role in Guide, but was rejected by Tad Danielewski, the director of Guide's English version.

+Influences from Western cinema

+The movie was noted for combining elements from different Alfred Hitchcock movies, To Catch a Thief (1955), Vertigo (1958) and in particular North by Northwest (1959).
+Film critic Richard Allen also adds the movie The Man Who Knew Too Much (1956) to this list as well influences from the James Bond series in how the female actresses are empowered, including a bath scene taken from Thunderball (1965), and aesthetic borrowings from the French New Wave, such as the beret cap of Dev Anand's character.